jozefg/blog/posts/2015-01-09-constructivism.md

 systems.
 Imagine Brouwer's horror at hearing we do "intuitionist" proofs that no one will ever look at or try to understand beyond some random mechanical proof assistant!

+*Thanks to Jon Sterling and Darryl McAdam's for the advice and insight*